kestrelquantum/Piccolo.jl/README.md

 For documentation please see the individual packages.

-### JuliCon 2033 Talk
+### JuliaCon 2023 Talk
 To see an overview of the PICO method and a demo of how to use this package, check out our recorded talk at JuliaCon 2023 [here](https://www.youtube.com/watch?v=NBdck6UX0Tc).

 ### Direct Collocation for Quantum Optimal Control
 To see a detailed description of the PICO method, check out our paper [here](https://arxiv.org/abs/2305.03261).
 It won 2nd best paper in the QTEM category at IEEE QCE 2023!

 ## Usage